floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgadmin_basic_usage.md

 | cacert | The location of the pem file containing the root certificate.
 You can use an absolute or relative path.
 Relative paths are resolved relative to the execution directory of sgadmin.|
 {: .config-table}

-## Connecting to Elasticsearch with keystore files
+## Connecting to OpenSearch/Elasticsearch with keystore files

 You can also use keystore files in JKS format in conjunction with `sgadmin`, for example: